 Another member suggested an OTC remedy: “I cut and file my toenails as short as I can, then run an emery board over the top.
 After that, I smear Vicks VapoRub on the nail.
 It takes a few applications, but it’s inexpensive.”

 While some people swear by home remedies, these methods may not have been scientifically tested for safety or effectiveness.
 In fact, some home treatments could make the infection worse.
-It’s important to consult your health care provider before trying any at-home or “natural” remedies.
+Check with your healthcare provider before trying any at-home or “natural” remedies.

 Some MyMSTeam members have reported losing toenails and believe it may be linked to MS symptoms.
 One explained in detail: “I’ve been referred to get a circulation test for my right foot because my toenails keep falling off for no reason.
 It’s the foot with nerve damage due to MS. I lost three toenails on my right foot over a month.
 Two of the three had grown back.
 Now, four left toenails have fallen off for no reason.”